EdwinNunez921/Installing-and-Using-Wireshark/README.md

 <img src="https://github.com/user-attachments/assets/49a6e435-dfd9-48d8-b445-cc89f4e2c3a0" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-go to the windows powershell and type ipconfig /renew and all it does is it gets a new ip address
+Go to Windows PowerShell and type ipconfig /renew.
+This command simply renews your IP address, assigning you a new one.
 </p>
 <br />